 While grapefruit juice hasn’t been studied as much as whole grapefruits, it does seem that the juice can help people with insulin resistance and it may reduce the risk of diabetes.

-May Improve Heart Health
+8. Grapefruit Juice May Improve Your Heart Health

-May Prevent Kidney Stones
+9. Grapefruit Juice May Help Prevent Kidney Stones

 What are the Downsides of Grapefruit Juice?